DataDog/go-profiler-notes/guide/README.md

 defer pprof.StopCPUProfile()
 ```

-Regardless of how you activate the CPU profiler, the resulting profile will be a frequency table of stack traces formatted in the binary [pprof](../pprof.md) format.
+Regardless of how you activate the CPU profiler, the resulting profile will essentially be a table of stack traces formatted in the binary [pprof](../pprof.md) format.
 A simplified version of such a table is shown below:

 |stack trace|samples/count|cpu/nanoseconds|
 |-|-|-|